CJSatnarine/Processing-Sketches/README.md

 # About
-This is just a collection of all my weird precessing sketches.
+This is just a collection of all my weird processing sketches.

 I am using Processing version `4.3`.